-Graduates from this program will be prepared to contribute in a broad range of entry-level occupations in the medical field including Clinical Medical Assistant, Laboratory Assistant, EKG Assistant, Pharmacy Clerk, Hospital Unit Secretary, Radiology Secretary, Medical Biller, Admitting Representative, Medical Receptionist and Medical Records Clerk.
+Graduates from this program will be prepared to contribute to a broad range of entry-level occupations in the nursing field.
+Job opportunities exist in physician offices, clinics, home health agencies, corrections, skilled nursing facilities, hospitals, and other health agencies.

-Uniforms are required and are available for purchase.
-Textbooks and applicable course materials are provided to the student as classroom resources or are purchased by the student.
+Uniforms are required.
+Textbooks, uniforms, and applicable course materials are provided to the student or are purchased by the student.